philRudd69/livox_HAP_ros_driver2/README.md

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).

+***Note :*** This fork differs from the original Livox repository in that it publishes also spherical point coordinates in the pointcloud2 message.

+***Rationale :*** The pattern of the HAP TX LiDAR is non-repetitive, making it difficult to the user to count FN detections on a known target (with a known size at a known distance).
+If the pattern were static or repetitive, the user could count the FNs on a target.
+This number of FNs can be of high interest to the user if one wants to assess safty relevant behaviour of the sensor, like measuring the FN rate on a known target, e.g. to identify the sensor's maximum detection range according to DIN SAE SPEC 91471 [1].
+For the non-repetitive pattern one therefore needs to know the exact scanning pattern for each frame.
+Option one would be to mathematically predict the pattern as in [2].
+Option two is to make use of the fact that (1) the pointcloud also contains all INVALID points and (2) the sensor can transfer the points in spherical coordinates to the ROS2 driver.
+The INVALID points are ALL located at the point cloud origin.
+In cartesian coordinates these INVALID points would therefore be useless, but in spherical coordinates one can retrieve the scanning directions also for those INVALID points.
+That means one can retrieve the complete scanning pattern of a frame if one looks at the set of valid and INVALID points in spherical coordinates.

   **Note :**

   As a debugging tool, Livox ROS Driver is not recommended for mass production but limited to test scenarios.
 You should optimize the code based on the original source to meet your various needs.